luispierro/project-codeinstitute/README.md

 - User Login
   - With the new topics of the course, It will be possible to store credential information to make user login possible.
-- Store player game information
+- Store previous user generated insights
-  - With a bit more time to explore cookies or a database connections, would be possible to store player infos longer than a session.
-- Play Online with friends
-  - Would requisite a server wich both players could play together.
+  - Would need a database or something to store it.

 ## Testing